 Most freight forwarders handle customs clearance.
 Pinnacle manage customs clearance for our customer’s shipments in-house.

 6. How can I track my cargo?

 Having an online tracking system for shipments is, in this day and age, an absolute fundamental service for any credible freight forwarder.
-If you’re interviewing a freight forwarder that does not offer this service, it might be wise to discount them.
+If you’re considering a freight forwarder that does not offer this service then it might be wise to discount them.

 7. How quickly can I get a quote?

 Timing to provide rates will vary depending on many different factors including; origin and/or destination and relevant time zones to request rates, spot rate requirements vs standard shipments using tariffs, goods ready date, departure date, carrier service and requirements, the volume of shipment and others.

 8. Working to shipping deadlines?

 If you have urgent cargo, let your freight forwarder know immediately so they can plan for it.
 Keep in mind that getting your cargo onto the first-available sailing/flight date and vessel/aircraft may sometimes mean higher prices.
 Pinnacle staff will ask you about this when discussing your shipment.

 Sometimes, it may be worth it to pay a little bit more to get faster transit or a direct service for better reliability.
 Some shippers prefer to get their cargo to its destination as soon as possible, while others prefer a more affordable option.

 9. Can the freight forwarder scale up with your business growth?